 - It exposes your car’s interior to moisture and wind, resulting in additional damage.

-- Even when you use a temporary patch, your car can still be broken into.
-From there, a thief may take your valuables or drive off with the car.
+- Even when you use a temporary patch, a thief can still break into your car and drive off with your valuables.

 Auto Glass Services

 What do our auto glass repairs include at DaSilva’s Auto Body?